mayank-k-jha/Brainwaves-2017-18-Predict-annual-returns--hackerearth/README.md

 A classification problem where we have to predict whether a transaction is fradulent or not, and A regression problem where we have to predict the annual return of a company using the various parameter related to various trading.
+This repository contains the solution for redgression problem.